|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 30: Indein Pagoda, Fly to Yangon

-After breakfast board your boat to the western shore of the lake where we visit the Indein Pagoda complex, one of the most amazing historical sights in the area.
+After breakfast board your boat to the western shore of the lake where we visit the Indein Pagoda complex, one of the most amazing historical sites in the area.

 Day 31: Yangon Sites

-Today, we visit the magnificent reclining Buddha at Chauk Htat Gyi and the Karaweik Hall - a floating barge on the Kandawgyi Lake and explore the Bogyoke (Scotts) Market with it's myriad of goods including food, clothing, handicrafts, gems and much more.
+Today we visit the magnificent Reclining Buddha at Chauk Htat Gyi and the Karaweik Hall - a floating barge on the Kandawgyi Lake and explore the Bogyoke (Scotts) Market with it's myriad of goods including food, clothing, handicrafts, gems and much more.
+We also do a walking tour of downtown Yangon.

 Day 32: Depart Yangon